gohugoio/hugo/content/en/contribute/development.md

 ### Push commits

 To push our commits to the fork on GitHub we need to specify a destination.
 A destination is defined by the remote and a branch name.
-Earlier, the defined that the remote url of our fork is the same as our GitHub handle, in my case `digitalcraftsman`.
+Earlier, the defined that the remote URL of our fork is the same as our GitHub handle, in my case `digitalcraftsman`.
 The branch should have the same as our local one.
 This makes it easy to identify corresponding branches.

 ```
 git push --set-upstream <YOUR-GITHUB-USERNAME> <BRANCHNAME>